Is It Worthwhile To Seek A Formal Asperger's Syndrome Diagnosis If You Think You Have It?

 They think any diagnosis of Asperger's is ultimately subjective, and that they'll never be 100% sure whether they have it or not, especially if they're a milder case, so they don't care

 The fact is some people are misdiagnosed too.
 They could have gone to a less-experienced clinician who seized on one or two of their odd behaviors and overlooked all the ways the condition didn't fit them.
 Or they were diagnosed when they were younger, and the psychologist misinterpreted an awkward phase they were going through.
-Like I said, there's no blood test, so you can never 100% know if you have Asperger's.
-Some people decide that's a reason to not worry about going after a diagnosis in the first place.
+It supports a sense of "I'll never truly know, so why bother?"

 Possible downsides of getting a diagnosis